Tilbury LNG expansion project

 FortisBC marks the official start of construction with a ground-breaking ceremony.
-Pictured at the event, from left to right: Michael Mulcahy, President & CEO, FortisBC; Barry V. Perry, President, Fortis Inc.; Christy Clark, Premier of British Columbia and John Walker, Executive Vice President, Western Canadian Operations, Fortis Inc.
+Pictured at the event, from left to right: Michael Mulcahy, President & CEO, FortisBC; Barry V. Perry, President, Fortis Inc.; Christy Clark, former Premier of British Columbia and John Walker, Executive Vice President, Western Canadian Operations, Fortis Inc.

 Bechtel selected as contractor for $400-million Tilbury expansion project

 Bechtel is selected as contractor following a competitive procurement process, bringing global experience in the development of LNG facilities to the project.

 From January to June, pre-construction preparation work takes place for the tank foundation, which includes placing approximately 900 stone columns under the LNG tank.